 Linear Panel Data Models in Stataonline course

-Panel data analysis is increasingly used in econometrics, financial analysis, public health and social sciences, since it enable researchers to allow for different types of latent heterogeneity between observations.
+Panel data analysis is increasingly used in econometrics, financial analysis, public health, political and social sciences, since it enable researchers to allow for different types of latent heterogeneity between observations.
 Allowing researchers for example, to control for variables that cannot be directly observed or measured, such as cultural factors or differences in business practices across companies.
 The use of Panel Data in empirical studies also tends to result in a considerable improvement in the accuracy of the obtained estimates, since panel data sets usually contain more sample variability and higher degrees of freedom.
 Finally, panel data allows for the estimation of dynamic models, with causal relationships which may not arise instantaneously, but over a period of time.

 This introductory course offers participants the opportunity to acquire the necessary theoretical background and the applied skills to enable them to: i) independently employ micro panel data techniques to their own research topics, and ii) to understand and evaluate micro panel data analyses published in the academic literature.

 This course focuses on the linear model techniques adopted for the analysis of a typical micro panel-data set with a large number of individuals and a small number of time periods.
 Such techniques include: fixed and random effects models; robust inference and instrumental-variables estimators.